Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Protein aggregation occurs when the cell is exposed to the extreme conditions like intense heat or exposure to the protein denaturants that may lead to the cell death.
-However, protein aggregation can be minimized significantly if the cell is first exposed to the moderate stress before encountering the extreme conditions.
-This is a kind of acquired tolerance to the extreme conditions called as Heat-shock response.
+Protein aggregation occurs when the cell is exposed to extreme conditions like intense heat or exposure to the protein denaturants that may lead to cell death.
+However, protein aggregation can be minimized significantly if the cell is first exposed to moderate stress before encountering extreme conditions.
+This is a kind of acquired tolerance to the extreme conditions called a Heat-shock response.
 Heat-shock response is a result of the protective mechanism developed by the organism in response to the stress.

 Trehalose is a disaccharide that was previously considered as a reserved carbohydrate.
 However, it also promotes stress tolerance in the organism.
 Trehalose is produced in response to the extreme conditions where it protects from stresses.
 Furthermore, mutation of the tps1 gene that encodes a subunit of trehalose synthase affects the production of trehalose as a result of which organism becomes sensitive to the heat.

 Researchers have reported that trehalose not only stabilizes the native structure of the proteins but also prevents aggregation of the proteins that have been denatured already and, therefore, it assists the function of the Heat-shock proteins.
-In fact at higher concentration, trehalose inhibits the reactivation of the denatured proteins by heat-shock proteins and itself helps the full recovery of the denatured proteins from head shock.
+In fact, at higher concentrations, trehalose inhibits the reactivation of the denatured proteins by heat-shock proteins and itself helps the full recovery of the denatured proteins from heat shock.

 Effect of trehalose and some other small organic molecules on protein stabilization

-Effect of trehalose on protein stabilization had also been studied in vitro.
+The effect of trehalose on protein stabilization had also been studied in vitro.
 However, no such studies had been carried out in vivo.
-So, to confirm whether the trehalose helps protein stabilization during heat shock in vivo, researcher selected firefly luciferase.
+So, to confirm whether the trehalose helps protein stabilization during heat shock in vivo, the researcher selected firefly luciferase.
 Luciferase is an enzyme that is heat-sensitive and gets denatured at high temperature.
-When luciferase expressing cells with tps1 mutation were treated to heat-shock, the activity of luciferase enzyme was found to be declined significantly while, in the organism of wild type, the luciferase activity was declined only slightly.
+When luciferase-expressing cells with tps1 mutation were treated to heat-shock, the activity of the luciferase enzyme was found to be declined significantly while, in the organism of wild type, the luciferase activity was declined only slightly.

 In conclusion, organisms not only produce Heat-shock proteins to maintain the balance of protein aggregation and proper folding of the denatured proteins but also produce some organic molecules that equally contribute to this balance.
 Trehalose stabilizes the protein aggregates that are reactivated spontaneously.
 However, the higher concentration of trehalose inhibits the reactivation of denatured proteins.
 Therefore, trehalose is rapidly degraded during the recovery of an organism from the heat-shock.